YourRoots Logo

 Children(s): Alberteen Berry

-In 1882, Charles Henry Berry entered the world in Texas, born to John F. Berry and Laura Ann Blythe.
-Years later, Charles Henry Berry married May, and the couple became parents to Alberteen Berry.
-Charles Henry Berry died in 1959 in Tarrant, Texas.
+Charles Henry Berry was born in 1882 in Texas, the child of John F. Berry and Laura Ann Blythe.
+In 1900, Charles Henry Berry resided in Justice Precinct 4, Wood, Texas, USA.
+In 1910, Charles Henry Berry resided in Justice Precinct 4, Wood, Texas, USA.
+Charles Henry Berry married May, and had children including Alberteen Berry.
+Charles Henry Berry passed away in 1959 in Tarrant, Texas.

 Find more search results for Charles Berry